yogurt-foundation/yogurt-css-documentation/docs/layouts/z-index.md

 ## Z-Index

-Utilities for manipulating the stack order of an element.
+Utility for sets the z order (stack order) of a positioned element.

 ### Class